Kayla Friesen

-Kayla Friesen is a Canadian-American ice hockey forward, currently an unrestricted free agent.
-She most recently played in the 2021–22 season of the Premier Hockey Federation (PHF) with the Boston Pride.
+Kayla Friesen is a former Canadian-American ice hockey forward.
+She most recently played in the 2021–22 season of the now defunct Premier Hockey Federation (PHF) with the Boston Pride.
 She was selected second overall in the 2020 NWHL Draft by the Connecticut Whale.

 Playing career

 Friesen attended St. Mary's Academy in Winnipeg, Manitoba for high school and played on the school’s ice hockey team, registering 78 points in 45 games in her senior season.

 Friesen’s collegiate ice hockey career began in 2016, when she joined the St. Cloud State Huskies women's ice hockey program of the Western Collegiate Hockey Association (WCHA).
 She played 103 games in three seasons with the Huskies, notching 16 goals and 50 total points.
 She served as team captain during her junior year.